benvanik/WebGL-Inspector/readme.md

 set `frameSeparator` to `finish`.
 If it's not possible to modify the code you can change the call to something you know happens first every frame, such as a call to `gl.viewport()` or `gl.clear()`, however this can be unreliable.

-**OUTDATED**: the following is only required when doing live injection - currently this is disabled, so ignore this bit When using the extensions it is required that the page implement WebGL context loss/restoration logic with a special rule: in webglcontextrestored you must throw out the existing WebGLRenderingContext returned from the `canvas.getContext()` call and request a new one.
-For example:
-    canvas.addEventListener("webglcontextrestored", function () {
-        gl = canvas.getContext("experimental-webgl");
-        // ... reload the rest of the resources as normal }, false);

 Samples
 ====================

-Included in the repository is the [Learning WebGL](http://learningwebl.com) Lesson 05 under `samples/lesson05/`. `embedded.html` shows the inspector inlined on the page and `extension.html` enables usage via the extension by injection.
-Diff either file against `original.html` (or look for
-'WebGL Inspector' comments) to see what was changed in each.
+Included in the repository is the [Learning WebGL](http://learningwebl.com) Lesson 05 under `samples/lesson05/`. `embedded.html` shows the inspector inlined on the page using the single `<script>` include.
+Diff the file against `original.html` (or look for 'WebGL Inspector' comments) to see what was changed.

 TODO
 ====================
 In no particular order, here are some of the major features I'd like to see added:
 * Call statistics (with pretty graphs/etc)
-* Resource browser (all programs/buffers/textures/etc)
 * Multiple framebuffer/renderbuffer/render-to-texture support
 * Save traces/resources/buffer snapshots/etc
 * Serialization of call stream (could do remote debugging/save and replay/etc)